 I am a proud son of Gwinnett.

-I am the oldest of five children, with two sisters and two brothers.
+I’m the oldest of five children, with two sisters and two brothers.
 My family moved to Duluth, Georgia in 2004 where I graduated from Duluth High School Class of 2007.
 I grew up in Gwinnett County and this community is my home.
 I regularly attend Mount Carmel Missionary Baptist Church.
 If you are reading this then most likely you share my dedication to the betterment of Gwinnett County.

 From an early age, my mother Regina Carden instilled in me the importance of faith, public service and hard work.
-After 36 years of service she retired from the U.S. Department of Veteran Affairs, one of her responsibilities was to help address veteran homelessness.
+After 36 years of service she retired from the U.S. Department of Veteran Affairs, where one of her responsibilities was to help address veteran homelessness.
 I hope to continue my mother’s legacy of public service by eradicating chronic homelessness in Gwinnett County.

 I received my bachelor’s degree in Political Science from Georgia State University.
-I have always had a strong interest in local politics and I believe in the possibility of our democratic system to effect change.
+I’ve always had a strong interest in local politics and I believe in the possibility of our democratic system to effect change.
 Attending Georgia State University made me grow as an individual and strengthened my commitment to public service.
 My senior year, I was elected as the Vice President of Georgia State University Young Democrats.
 Working with the Young Democrats gave me an amazing opportunity to learn about leadership.
 I was humbled and inspired to be able to work with some of our dedicated state party leaders.